-To support members knowledge and development this year we introduced informal briefing sessions along with members of the Overview and Scrutiny.
-The responses received from the survey indicated that these sessions have been welcomed and have been very successful.
+To support member knowledge and development this year informal briefing sessions along with members of the Overview and Scrutiny were introduced.
+The responses received from the survey indicate that these sessions were welcomed and have been very successful.

 In general, responses indicated that relationships between members and between members and officers are effective.
-There has been opportunity for the members to meet the Mayor and Executive Team throughout the year and overall, it is noted that the relationship has improved from last year, however there were suggestions around how this can be improved such as informal meetings with the mayor without officers being present.
+There has been opportunity for the members to meet the Mayor and Executive Team throughout the year and overall, it is noted that the relationship has improved from last year, however there were suggestions around how this can be further improved, such as informal meetings with the mayor without officers being present.